When I got a full-time job back in June 2018, I got a lot of comments along the lines of:

 “That’s nice, it’ll keep you busy won’t it?”

 As soon as Joshua started preschool, I used to get comments from the same people asking, “What will you do with yourself now?”
-I swear these people believe that our identities live and die with our children and that as soon as we multiply, we stop being everything we once was.
+I swear these people believe that our identities live and die with our children and that as soon as we multiply, we stop being everything we once were.
 Well, fuck you!
-I will be doing exactly what I have been doing already.
-I’ll be working but just more of it.
+I will be doing exactly what I have been doing all this time.
+I’ll continue working but more of it.
 Even if I wasn’t in work at that point, screw you!

-I decided to get a full-time job to allow us to get a mortgage much quicker – as I didn’t quite have enough accounts for mortgage companies to accept.
-They required three years and I only had two-ish, and we weren’t prepared to wait any longer.
-At that point, my job was being a freelance writer.
+I decided to get a full-time job to allow us to get a mortgage much quicker – as I didn’t quite have enough yearly accounts for mortgage companies to accept.
+They required three years and I only had two (ish), and we weren’t prepared to wait any longer.
+At that point, I was working as a freelance writer.
 I have always felt that it wasn’t good enough for some people and some of my family will never see it as an actual job.
-My job, and life in general, has taken its toll on my freelance work for the time being, but I’m gradually getting back to it once again.
+My job, and life in general, have taken its toll on my freelance work for the time being, but I’m gradually getting back to it once again.

 Now that I have left work to have our next little bubba, I have so much more time to crack on with my work and building my business back up again.
-I have so many things planned and hopefully by this time next year, I will be self-employed once again and earning an income (once again) from what I love doing the most.
-Hopefully I can look back on this gap in my freelance work as a blip, to get us in our first family home – well worth it!
+I have so many things planned and hopefully by this time next year, I will be self-employed once again and earning an income from what I love doing most.
+Hopefully I can look back on this gap in my freelance work as a blip, that got us in our first family home – well worth it!

 Being a parent isn’t the only thing about me; while I’ve lost a huge part of my identity starting a family (who doesn’t?) there’s so much more I have to offer the world than raising children.
 Truth be told, I don’t want to be any busier and if I was… I’d drop.
 So, “that’ll keep you busy” is one comment that couldn’t be further from the truth.
 I am, really am, busy already!